DanMad/a-galaxy-far-far-away-theme/README.md

 ## Palette

-The palette of this theme is inspired by The Empire and The Rebellion, while meeting the contrast ratios set out in the [WCAG 2.1, Level AA Compliance Guidelines](https://www.w3.org/TR/WCAG21/).
+The palette of this theme is inspired by The Empire and Rogue Squadron, while meeting the contrast ratios set out in the [WCAG 2.1, Level AA Compliance Guidelines](https://www.w3.org/TR/WCAG21/).

 ![The Empire Theme palette](./images/the-empire-theme-palette.png)